stmar89/AlgEt/doc/ListOfCommands.md

     The optional argument "GRH" decides wheter the bound for the IsPrincipal test should be conditional.
 The default value is "false"*

-# List of functions
+# List of instrinsics in FactPrimes.m:
- in FactPrimes.m.m:
 --

 <pre>